Skip to main content

 A request for reconsideration must be made within 15 business days of the decision is made.

-If you are dissatisfied with the outcome of the subsequent reconsideration, you have a further right to apply to the Administrative Appeals Tribunal for a review of the reconsidered decision.
+If you are dissatisfied with the outcome of the subsequent reconsideration, you have a further right to apply to the Administrative Review Tribunal for a review of the reconsidered decision.

 This right also applies to third parties that are affected by the decision.
 Review procedures and rights.